Program overview

 The Landscape Design Technician program offers a variety of unique experiences that enhance learning and professional development:

-• Co-op work terms that provide real-world experience in the landscape design field.
+• Co-op work terms that provide valuable industry experience.

 • Hands-on learning in a 100-acre botanical garden campus.

-• Field trips to local gardens and design tours to observe practical applications.
+• Field trips to botanical gardens and local design tours.

-• Opportunities for international trips to explore historic gardens in countries like Italy, Spain, England, and France.
+• Opportunities for international trips to explore historic gardens in Italy, Spain, England, and France.

 Career Options

-Graduates of the Landscape Design Technician program can pursue various career paths in Canada, including:
+Graduates of the Landscape Design Technician program can pursue various career opportunities in Canada, including:

-• Landscape Designer: Create and develop landscape designs for residential and commercial properties.
+• Landscape Designer: Create and implement landscape designs for residential and commercial properties.

-• Garden Centre Manager: Oversee operations at garden centres, including plant selection and customer service.
+• Garden Centre Manager: Oversee operations at garden centers, including plant care, sales, and customer service.

-These roles allow graduates to apply their skills in various settings, contributing to the enhancement of outdoor spaces and the environment.
+These roles allow graduates to apply their skills in various settings, contributing to the enhancement of outdoor environments across Canada.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.